Armie Hammer

 Armand Douglas Hammer (born August 28, 1986) is an American actor.
-Hammer began his acting career with guest appearances in several television series.
-His first leading role was as Billy Graham in the 2008 film Billy: The Early Years, and he gained wider recognition for his portrayal of the twins Cameron and Tyler Winklevoss in David Fincher's biographical drama film The Social Network (2010), for which he won the Toronto Film Critics Association Award for Best Supporting Actor.
+He began his acting career with guest appearances in several television series.
+His first leading role was as Billy Graham in the 2008 film Billy: The Early Years and Hammer gained wider recognition for portraying the twins Cameron and Tyler Winklevoss in David Fincher's biopic The Social Network (2010).

-Hammer portrayed Clyde Tolson in the biopic J. Edgar (2011), played the title character in the western The Lone Ranger (2013), and starred as Illya Kuryakin in the action film The Man from U.N.C.L.E.
+Hammer portrayed Clyde Tolson in the biopic J. Edgar (2011), played the titular character in the western The Lone Ranger (2013), and starred as Illya Kuryakin in the action film The Man from U.N.C.L.E.
 (2015).
-In 2017, he starred in Luca Guadagnino's romantic drama Call Me by Your Name, for which he received a nomination for the Golden Globe for Best Supporting Actor and a nomination for the Independent Spirit Award for Best Supporting Male.
-The following year, he portrayed Martin D. Ginsburg in the biopic On the Basis of Sex (2018).
+In 2017, he starred in Luca Guadagnino's romantic drama Call Me by Your Name, for which he received a nomination for the Golden Globe for Best Supporting Actor.
+The following year, Hammer portrayed Martin D. Ginsburg in the biopic On the Basis of Sex (2018).
 On Broadway, he starred in a production of Straight White Men in 2018.

-In 2021, claims of sexual abuse and cannibalistic fetishism were made against Hammer, including rape, physical and emotional abuse, and sexual violence masquerading as BDSM with a woman named Courtney Vucekovich also stating that he had asked her if she was willing to let him eat one of her ribs.
-In March 2021, the Los Angeles Police Department stated that he was the subject of a sexual assault investigation.

-Hammer denied the allegations, calling them an "online attack".
-He subsequently abandoned several future projects and was dropped by his talent agency and publicist.
+In 2021, multiple women came forward with claims of abuse against Hammer.
+Hammer denied the allegations, which derailed his acting career; he abandoned several future projects and was dropped by his talent agency and publicist.
+After an investigation into Hammer by the LA County District Attorney and the LAPD, they declined to pursue criminal charges against him, citing insufficient evidence.
+Hammer returned to acting in 2024.